How to fill out our customer layout form, Google sheets version on your laptop/desktop.

 The recommended batteries are linked and you can then add that to your quote.
 You can always have a larger battery bank than recommended to give you a bit more flexibility.

-The battery graphic shows what percentage of the recommended battery is being used in the above data, so it shows how much more power you could take before you would need to upgrade your battery bank.
+The battery graphic shows what percentages of the recommended batteries are being used in the above data, so it shows how much more power you could take before you would need to upgrade your battery bank.

-As for step 8 above, simply save your file with the data in, then either email it to us or if you'd prefer, add the items to your quote cart and submit it to us, we will then review the form make sure everything is compatible and get things moving from there.
+As for step 8 above, simply save your file with the data in, then please email it to us at firstname.lastname@example.org we will then review the form to make sure everything is compatible and get things moving from there.

 Thank you for reading, we look forward to seeing your plans.